basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

   * `wg genkey | tee wg.key | wg pubkey > wg.pub`
   * Use the wg.key file to configure the WireGuard interface on this router.
   * Use the wg.pub file to configure peers that will connect to this router through the WireGuard VPN.
-  * Restart network (can be done via luci-system-startup-initscript-network-restart), but easiest is via CLI `/etc/init.d/network restart'
+  * Restart network (can be done via luci-system-startup-initscript-network-restart), but easiest is via CLI `/etc/init.d/network restart`
   * Setting up network
     * To create a new WireGuard interface go to LuCI Network Interfaces Add new interface... and select WireGuard VPN from the Protocol dropdown menu.
     * select the keys generated in step2 above